MicrosoftDocs/well-architected/well-architected/cost/checklist.md

 - Choose the correct consumption model for your service (Consumption, Pre-Provisioned)

-- Choose the right data store for the job (SQL, Cosmos, Storage etc)
+- Choose the right data store for the job (SQL, Cosmos, Storage, and so on)

 - Don't over engineer services for requirements that are not clearly defined.